sparksoftware71FTW/DigiCorder/README.md

 2. Clone the Digicorder repo into prefered directory, and use `pip` to install the dependencies in `requirements.txt`.
    - Recommend cloning the repo right *next to* where you installed your virtual environment `..\Digicorder\` - though NOT in the `..\Digicorder\env1` directory...
 This will cause git to track over a thousand unnecessary virtual environment files.
+   - When you have a terminal open in the target directory run `git clone https://github.com/Gmunster33/DigiCorder.git`
+     - Note: if you do not have `Git` installed on your machine, download and run the installer here: https://git-scm.com/downloads
    - Once cloned, `cd` into the repo directory (`..\Digicorder\Digicorder` if you've been following along exactly so far and you used Git default naming)
    - Now run the command below to install the project's dependencies:
    > `pip install -r requirements.txt`